-The term 'barrier' refers to an obstacle that may be encountered which restricts a person with disability from fully participating in community life.
-Barriers can be physical, attitudinal and communicational, and can often be easily removed or modified so that the level of access is increased.
+The term 'barrier' refers to an obstacle that may be encountered which restricts a person with disability from easily or fully participating in community life.
+Barriers can be physical, attitudinal and communicational, and can often be easily removed or modified so that opportunities are not limited and the level of access is increased.

-The term 'access', therefore refers to the removal of barriers and is generally used to describe outcomes.
-For example, an accessible toilet is one which is modified in a way in which all members of the community can use the facility regardless of their level of ability or disability.
+The term 'access', therefore refers to planning, designing and implementing equitable services and facilities.
+It might require the removal of existing barriers and is generally used to describe outcomes.
+For example, an accessible toilet is one which is designed and built in a way in which all members of the community can use the facility regardless of their level of ability or disability.
+However, the use of portable and temporary equipment, such as ramps and lifts may be used, where there is a step or steps impeding access.

-As a result of implementing a DAP, Sydney Festival can maximise its reach, as more people are able to engage with the Festival in more ways.
+As a result of implementing a DIAP, Sydney Festival can maximise its reach with more people able to engage with the Festival in a range of ways.
+It outlines specific actions to facilitate access to the annual program for people with disability.